A Matter of Time: An Impact Evaluation of the Brazilian National Land Credit Program

 School of Economics and Business Administration

-This paper provides an impact evaluation of the Programa Nacional de Crédito Fundiário, a Market Assisted Land Reform program in Brazil.
-Making use of a panel dataset and a pipeline control group, the paper evaluates the impact of the Rural Poverty Alleviation line of the program on the outcome variables of agricultural production and earned income, using both difference in differences and individual fixed effects models.
-Because beneficiaries acquired land at different times, the heterogeneous effect of additional years of land ownership is investigated.
-The findings suggest that the program is successful in increasing beneficiaries’ agricultural production by 100% and earned income by 35%, but only after four years of land ownership.
-Once the repayment of the loan is taken into consideration, however, the benefits of the program largely go to making debt payments and improving the net worth of the beneficiaries rather than to raising current household expenditures.
-If the program impact on income continues grow, as it did in the first five years, improvements in net wealth and current welfare could both be achieved.
+This paper provides an impact evaluation of the Programa Nacional de Crédito Fundiário, a market assisted land reform program in Brazil.
+The paper uses a panel dataset and pipeline control group to evaluate the program's impact on agricultural production and earned income, using a difference-in-differences model with either municipal or individual fixed effects.
+The heterogeneous effect of additional years of land ownership is investigated.
+The findings suggest that the program increases production and earned income by about 74% and 37%, but only after four years of land ownership.
+The conclusions are supported by a number of robustness tests, although considerable attrition and potential bias due to unobserved variables suggests caution.
+The benefits of the program largely go to making debt payments.
+If the impact on income continues to grow, as it did in the first five years, improvements in net wealth and current welfare could both be achieved.